2Shaun/guesstimoji/README.md

 ### Back end

 The game logic layer runs on a `node.js` instance.
 Player picks are stored server side.
 The server groups client sockets into rooms using `socket.io` and emits game events exclusive to that room.
 Game state is stored in the `roomHashTable` at this layer.
-The data access layer is managed with `mongoose` and controller layer with `GraphQL`.
+The data access/service layer is managed with `mongoose` and the controller layer is managed with `GraphQL`.
 When the game ends, data from the `roomHashTable` is stored in a `mongodb` collection called `games` in the `guesstimoji` database.
 Here is an example document in the `games` collection:
 ```json
 {
 	"_id": "LvvuCjDyYUsQEBC5AAAE1MqglVjwr86Z4UK4AAAF1",